MerchantPug/origins-rewrite-prototype/README.md

 ### Origins
 Origins is still the main way users will be able to interface with the other two mods.

-The prototype does not implement any base Origin, as this is purely a proof of concept.
+The prototype does not implement any of the base mod's origins, as this is purely a proof of concept.
 Instead opting to implement two test Origins that you can switch to and from using the `/origin` command.

 #### Why is SerializableData no longer a thing?
 Apace did not know about codecs as a system when working on Origins, which lead to a redundant system.